Kool-Cool/dump-/PCA.md

 where $W_k$ is a matrix containing the k eigenvectors as columns.

 ## Implementing PCA
+1. Standardize your data: This means to center your data around zero and scale it to have unit variance.
+This ensures that all variables have equal weight and are comparable.
+2. Calculate the covariance matrix: This is a square matrix that contains the covariance between each pair of variables.
+The covariance measures how two variables vary together, and it can be positive, negative, or zero.
+3. Find the eigenvalues and eigenvectors of the covariance matrix: The eigenvalues are scalars that indicate how much variance is explained by each eigenvector.
+The eigenvectors are vectors that define the direction of each principal component.
+4. Sort the eigenvalues and eigenvectors in descending order: The eigenvalue with the highest value corresponds to the eigenvector with the most variance, which is the first principal component.
+The eigenvalue with the second highest value corresponds to the eigenvector with the second most variance, which is the second principal component, and so on.
+5. Choose how many principal components to keep: You can use different criteria to decide how many principal components to retain, such as keeping a certain percentage of variance explained, using a scree plot, or applying a Kaiser rule.
+6. Project your data onto the new axes: You can use matrix multiplication to transform your original data into a new matrix with fewer columns, where each column is a principal component.

 To implement PCA in Python, we can use the numpy library for linear algebra operations, and matplotlib for plotting.
 Here is an example of how to apply PCA to a synthetic dataset with two features:
 ```python